FAQs

 SPIA does not prescreen applicants.
 Instead, we suggest you review our Graduate Admissions Viewbook and current student profiles (MPA, MPP, Ph.D.) to understand the depth and diversity of applicants who have earned admission into our School.

-We offer weekly information sessions that highlight our graduate programs.
-These occur between August and November.
+We offer regular information sessions that highlight our graduate programs.
+These occur in September, October, and November.
 Information sessions are offered at varying times, virtually and in-person.
 If interested in attending, we encourage you to Connect with Us.

 SPIA offers generous financial support to every admitted student.
 All admitted students receive 100% of tuition, required fees support, and comprehensive health insurance.
 Additionally, the School offers a generous stipend for living expenses throughout your degree program.